philipcristiano/resume/README.md

 * Part of the Incident Manager on Call rotation for handling severe incidents
 * Designed and built a cloud and physical host provisioning abstraction to reduce engineer time for migrating to Google Cloud Platform
-* Designed and build a physical server cluster management system to reduce engineer time spent managing single servers.
+* Designed and built a physical server cluster management system to reduce engineer time spent managing single servers.